Spelman-College/spelman-dashboard/README.md

 ## Setting up your dev environment
 [Follow these steps](https://docs.docker.com/engine/install/) to install Docker.
 If you are using a Chromebook or Pixelbook, you may need to [Install Docker Engine on Debian](https://docs.docker.com/engine/install/debian/).

-Clone this repo and cd into the directory containing the Dockerfile (this should be the top level repo).
+Clone this repo and cd into the directory containing the Dockerfile for the frontend (the `frontend` folder in the repo).

 Run
-`./copy-node-modules-to-local.sh`.
+`./run-after-changing-packages.sh`.

 To verify that your image built successfully, run `docker image ls`